code-shoily/ex_algo/README.md

 # ExAlgo

-`ExAlgo` is a collection of data structures and algorithms implemented in Elixir.
-This is the authors attempt to see algorithms through Elixir's lens.
+`ExAlgo` is a curated collection of data structures and algorithms implemented in Elixir.
+This project represents an exploration of classic algorithmic patterns through the lens of functional programming and Elixir's unique primitives.

-The sole purpose of this is to use as a learning tool for algorithms in a functional language set-up.
-I am also thinking of using this to host some algorithms that could come in handy while solving Advent of Code.
-Almost all algorithms mentioned here have well tested and production ready libraries so I see little use that anyone would want to use this for anything serious.
+The primary goal is to serve as an educational resource for implementing algorithms in a functional context.
+It also serves as a repository for utility algorithms useful for challenges like Advent of Code.

+> [!NOTE]
+> While these implementations are verified with comprehensive tests, many of these algorithms have specialized, production-ready libraries available in the Hex ecosystem.
+This project is intended for learning and reference rather than as a replacement for established libraries.

 ## Table of Contents